eendeego/node-openvg-canvas/README.md

 ### Canvas implementation status

-The current project phase is "Making it work".
-As soon as the _to do_ items below are completed a "Making it fast." phase will start.
-This doesn't mean that there won't be any optimization until then, it just means the focus is to have a fairly complete feature set.
-Some of the features are already optimized.
+The project now implements the full HTML 5 Canvas Level 1 specification, plus most of the non interactive features of Level 2.
+The current focus on the project for releases in the short term is performance.

-Otems marked as "✘" are not planned for implementation.
-Some because there's insufficient information (eg. focus ring), others because they don't make sense in this implementation (eg. scrollPathIntoView).
+Items marked as "✘" are not planned for implementation.
+Some due to insufficient information (eg. focus ring), others because they don't make sense in this implementation (eg. scrollPathIntoView).

 <table>
   <thead>